COVID-19: The Disease & Vaccines

 View a list of questions submitted by readers on our companion webpage at COVIDVaccineAnswers.org.

-SARS-CoV-2, a bat coronavirus, made its debut in the human population in 2019.
-By January 2020, the virus had been isolated and its genetic sequence defined.
-With that information in hand, it was now possible to make a vaccine to prevent it.
-By the end of 2020, vaccines targeting the coronavirus spike protein became available in the U.S. and other countries.
-The spike protein is responsible for attaching the virus to cells.
-The speed with which COVID-19 vaccines were made was due to the dedication of massive financial and human resources, including clinical trials involving tens of thousands of participants.
-The results of these studies were carefully reviewed to ensure their safety.
-In the U.S., this review was completed by independent experts advising both the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC).
-Importantly, COVID-19 vaccine development was not done by skipping steps, but rather by conducting several aspects of development in parallel rather than sequentially.
-You can think of COVID-19 vaccine development steps being completed like several cars traveling in separate lanes of a multilane highway, compared with the more traditional vaccine development process in which steps are completed like cars of a train, one after the other.
-This change of process, coupled with the financial resources provided through Operation Warp Speed, enabled this extraordinary scientific achievement, likely saving millions of lives.
+The results of the clinical studies were carefully reviewed to ensure the safety of the new vaccines.
+In the U.S., this review was done by independent experts advising both the Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC).
+Importantly, COVID-19 vaccine development was not done quickly by skipping steps, but rather by conducting several aspects of the development process in parallel rather than in sequence as is usually done.
+You can think of COVID-19 vaccine development steps being completed like several cars traveling in separate lanes of a multilane highway.
+In contrast, during the more traditional vaccine development process steps are completed like cars of a train, one after the other.
+This change of process, coupled with the financial resources provided through Operation Warp Speed, enabled this extraordinary scientific achievement.
+The speed with vaccines were made saved millions of lives.

 The disease